jacobtomlinson/website/content/posts/2022/2022-01-28-docker-desktop-for-mac-alternatives-for-developers.md

 #### Pros/Cons

-Colima seems pretty nice.
+Colima seems pretty nice and checks all of our requirements.
 It was easy to install and use and you can dynamically change CPU and memory allocations on the fly.
-However it does seem to have some issues with running more complex containers that will stop me from using it for now, which is a shame because it seemed pretty perfect.
+It's a shame that the storage cannot be reallocated without deleting all of our containers and images.
+We also needed a development version of `kind` so I'm going to subtract half a point for that.

-It gets 4/5.
+It gets 4.5/5.

 ### Podman